rjwut/jestify/README.md

 > 💡 There are some important details to understand about mocking modules:
 > - Jest automatically provides your mocks for third-party modules when they are required by your test code or the code you are testing.
 > - Modules which are internal to your application can also be mocked.
-In the directory where the module is located, create a `__mocks__` directory, then create the mock module in that directory with the same name.
+In the directory where the module is located, create a `__mocks__` directory, then create the mock module with the same name in that directory.
 This will automatically mock the module when `require()`d by the code being tested, but it is _not_ automatically mocked when `require()`d by the test code itself.
 To do that, you will need to explicitly ask Jest for the mock using [`jest.mock()`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options) instead.
 > - Core Node modules such as `fs` are not mocked by default.
 If your test code wants a mock of a core Node module, you can obtain it with `jest.mock()`.
 > - If your test code has a mocked module and needs to get at the real one, it can do so with [`jest.requireActual()`](https://jestjs.io/docs/en/jest-object#jestrequireactualmodulename).